biagiomaf/smart-comfyui-gallery/README.md

 Those environment variables are also compatible with a `compose.yaml` usage as can be seen in the example file.

+Two variables were added to support a `WANTED_UID` and `WANTED_GID` to match the user running the container and create files with the correct permissions.
+Find those values by running `id -u` and `id -g` respectively and replace the variables in the corresponding environment variables in the `Makefile` or `compose.yaml`.

+**Important**: make sure to create the folder referred to by `BASE_SMARTGALLERY_PATH` with the `WANTED_UID` and `WANTED_GID` permissions before running the container or it will fail to write files such as thumbnail or databases.

+**Note**: the build step will create a `buildx` builder if it doesn't exist.
+Delete it after succesful build using `make buildx_rm`.

 ---

 ## 🤝 Join the Community